-Students play one of three roles: founders, investors, or employees.
+Learners play one of three roles: founders, investors, or employees.
 Founders are individuals starting an early-stage company.
 Investors are Angel or VC investors.
 Employees are C-level talent who will become part of the core management team and will have a significant stake in the company.
-Students in all roles compete and cooperate in order to fund, join, and grow startups.
+The participants in all roles compete and cooperate in order to fund, join, and grow startups.

-Before being made available to general audiences, this simulation was played by over 2,000 students — MBAs, undergraduates, and executive students — as well as people with both extensive entrepreneurial experience and those who are much less familiar with the concepts involved.
-It is often listed as a course highlight by players, regardless of their background.
+Before being made available to general audiences, this simulation was played by over 2,000 learners — MBAs, undergraduates, and executive learners — as well as people with both extensive entrepreneurial experience and those who are much less familiar with the concepts involved.